dell/csm-docs/content/v1/csidriver/features/powermax.md

 The new Helm chart is configured as a sub chart for the CSI PowerMax helm chart.
 The install script automatically installs the CSI PowerMax Reverse Proxy and configures the CSI PowerMax driver to use this service.

-### Using Dell CSM Operator
+### Using Container Storage Module Operator

-For complete installation instructions for the CSI PowerMax driver and the CSI PowerMax Reverse Proxy, see the [Dell CSM Operator documentation](../../../deployment/csmoperator/drivers/powermax/) for PowerMax.
+For complete installation instructions for the CSI PowerMax driver and the CSI PowerMax Reverse Proxy, see the [Container Storage Module Operator documentation](../../../deployment/csmoperator/drivers/powermax/) for PowerMax.

 ## User-friendly hostnames